Health and safety in rented accommodation

 To lessen the chances of CO poisoning, you should ensure that all fuel burning appliances are installed and regularly maintained by a suitably qualified engineer.
 You should also ensure that rooms are well ventilated when an appliance is used and fit a suitable CO alarm.

-- Gas safety and carbon monoxide (Leisure, home and community section)
+- Gas safety (leisure, home and community section)

 There are a number of measures you should take to prevent a fire in your home.
 These include: